erezgeva/libptpmgmt/Build.md

 ```

 # <u>Make file</u>
-The make file have many targets and parameters.
+The make file has many targets and parameters.
 Use help to see more information:

 ```